 Change the following definition in D5.4 page 43 lines 8-12 as shown:

-robust security network association (RSNA): The type of association used by a pair of stations (STAs) if the procedure to establish authentication or association between them includes the 4-way handshake.
+robust security network association (RSNA): The type of association used by a pair of stations (STAs) if the procedure to establish authentication or association between them includes the 4-way handshake or FT protocol.
 Note that existence of an RSNA between two STAs does not of itself provide robust security.
 Robust security is provided when all STAs in the network use RSNAs.

 CID 7783